CapricanDRJ/witchers_shakespeare/index.md

 Just smoldering embers, stories yet untold.

 *[Minos, with a final gesture, sweeps his hand, The library burns, knowledge turns to sand.
-With heavy heart, Zyx watches, despair's tide, The Watchers' kingdom, lost, nowhere to hide.]*
+With heavy heart, Zyx watches, despair's tide, The Witchers' kingdom, lost, nowhere to hide.]*

 ### Act IV Scene V: Arise from the Ashes